nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

     }

     /**
-     * Converts the jaxb-friendly adapted calendar event object into the model's CalendarEntry object.
+     * Converts the jaxb-friendly adapted calendar entry object into the model's CalendarEntry object.
      *
-     * @throws IllegalValueException if any data constraints are violated in the adapted calendar event's fields.
+     * @throws IllegalValueException if any data constraints are violated in the adapted calendar entry's fields.
      */
     public CalendarEntry toModelType() throws IllegalValueException {
         if (this.entryTitle == null) {